AdobeDocs/document-cloud-learn.en/help/sign/sign-beginner-tutorials/send-to-multiple-recipients.md

 # Sending to multiple recipients

 Do you have more than one person that needs to interact with your document?
-Learn how to send a document for e-signature to more than one person in exactly the order you want.
+In thhis video tutorial , you'll learn how to send a document for e-signature to more than one person in exactly the order you want.

 >[!VIDEO](https://video.tv.adobe.com/v/33661?hidetitle=true)